nelsonwp00/myLearning_DotNet/README.md

 | .NET | 6.0 | AspDotNetCoreApp |
 ---
 Roadmap on building a microservice :
-1. Use ADO.NET to build a Data Persistence Layer (in DotNetFrameworkApp)
+1. Use Entity Framework to build a Data Persistence Layer (in DotNetFrameworkApp)
-    - use Database First Development in Entity Data Model
+    - use Database First approach with Entity Data Model

 2. Add CRUD APIs
 ---
  To be explored and integrated into the project: